Request to Join

 Dr. Mirna Mohanraj is the Associate Program Director for the Pulmonary & Critical Care Medicine Fellowship at Mount Sinai St. Luke’s and Mount Sinai West Hospitals and is an Assistant Professor of Medicine at the Icahn School of Medicine at Mount Sinai.

 Dr. Goldberg is a graduate of the University of Connecticut School of Medicine.
 She completed her residency in Internal Medicine at Temple University Hospital, where she also served as a Chief Resident.
-She has served as faculty at Mount Sinai St. Luke's Roosevelt since 2009.
-She is currently an Associate Program Director for the Internal Medicine Residency Program with a particular focus on Ambulatory Education/Primary Care and Quality Improvement.
+She has served as faculty at Mount Sinai St. Luke's-West in New York City since 2009.
+She currently serves as the Director of the Primary Care Track as well as an Associate Program Director for the Internal Medicine Residency Program.
+Areas of focus include primary care, health disparities, gender equity in medicine, and medical curriculum design.

 Erica Vero is an Assistant Professor in the Department of Medicine, Division of General Internal Medicine.
 She is a graduate of New York Medical College and completed her Internal Medicine Residency and Chief Residency at St. Luke’s-Roosevelt Hospital Center and now serves as one of the Associate Program Directors for the Internal Medicine Residency Program.